justinlee0777/prospero/README.md

 npm install prospero
 ```

+### Demo

+You can see the project working on [my personal site](https://www.iamjustinlee.com/prospero/).
+The demo code is hosted [here](https://github.com/justinlee0777/my-portfolio/tree/main/src/prospero).

 ### Usage

 `prospero` has two barrel entry-points: `prospero/server` and `prospero/web`.
 For tree-shaking, there are individual entry-points divided by utility as exposed in `exports` of the `package.json`.